-This section identifies problems and tells you about the urgency of any repairs by using one of the following 3 categories:
+This section identifies problems and tells you about the urgency of any repairs by using one of the above 3 categories:

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Structural movement
+Structural movemen t

 Repair category:

 Notes: No obvious evidence of significant movement noted within the limitations of my inspection.

 Dampness, rot and infestation

-Repair category:
+Repair category: 2

-Notes: There is some dampness to the linings of the first floor landing cupboard.
+Notes: There is evidence of wood boring insect infestation within the original roof void.
+This can be treated by a timber/specialist contractor.